acts-project/acts/docs/core/propagation.md

 }
 ```

 ## Navigators

-Acts comes with two navigators: The standard navigator {class}`Acts::Navigator` that performs the full navigation in the volume/layer/surface hierarchy, and the {class}`Acts::DirectNavigator` that takes a sequence of surfaces and just navigates along this.
+Acts comes with two navigators: The standard navigator {class}`Acts::Navigator` that performs the full navigation in the volume/layer/surface hierarchy, and the {class}`Acts::DirectNavigator` that takes a sequence of surfaces and just navigates to one after the other.
 This sequence must be initialized with a special actor, the {class}`Acts::DirectNavigator::Initializer`.

-The navigators provide information about the current position in the geometry in their state ({struct}`Acts::Navigator::State` and {struct}`Acts::DirectNavigator::State`),  e.g. pointers to the `currentSurface` and the `currentVolume`.
+The navigators provide information about the current position inside the geometry in their state variable ({struct}`Acts::Navigator::State` and {struct}`Acts::DirectNavigator::State`), e.g. pointers to the `currentSurface` and the `currentVolume`.

 ## Steppers